-3 insurance agent marketing tips for 2019
+3 insurance agent marketing tips

 New year, new resolutions, new goals.
 If you’ve promised yourself that this is the year to really dig in to marketing and advertising, to help fill your pipeline with new and very qualified leads, here are a few insurance agent marketing tips that just may help you meet those goals…without spending an inordinate amount of time.

 Insurance agent marketing tip # 1: Create your social media strategy

 You already know: the younger your clients, the more time they spend on social media, in general.
 So start with where they’re spending time: on Facebook and Instagram.
 If you sell commercial lines, add in LinkedIn.
 Now, there are many more social media platforms out there – but the problem is, it’s easy to spread yourself too thin and not build a solid presence on any of them, posting just once or twice a month.
 You’ll not build an audience of followers or have meaningful conversations that way.
 So just concentrate on a couple of them and make them strong.

 We’ve talked at length before (see Insurance producer marketing tactics for your social networks) about how to set up your social media pages.
 You can review those for the basics, like choosing your cover image, filling out your profile completely and choosing what to post.
 (Rule #1 – do NOT use your personal pages for business.
 Create business pages instead, and keep them separate!)

 Also remember, social media should be a two-way conversation.
 Don’t do all the talking yourself.
 Ask questions, take polls, try to get conversations going.
 That means you need to check your pages frequently and respond promptly.
 Do your best to keep the conversation going.
 When someone answers a question you ask, post back and ask, What do others think?
 Do they agree or disagree?